MaddTheSane/Quake2/readme.txt

 Axel Wefers
 Fruitz Of Dojo

+To build with Vulkan support, the following needs to be defined in Xcode:
+VULKAN_SDK: The path to the MoltenVK folder.
+You can define this in Xcode's preferences under "Locations"/"Custom Paths".
+- Madd the Sane

 From the original readme:

 This is the complete source code for Quake 2, version 3.21, buildable with